arthurfiorette/axios-cache-interceptor/docs/src/guide/invalidating-cache.md

     // [!code focus:9]
     cache: {
       update: {
-        // Will, internally, call storage.remove('list-posts') and let the
+        // Internally calls the storage.remove('list-posts') and lets the
         // next request be forwarded to the server without you having to
         // do any checks.
         'list-posts': 'delete'